 - Holiday events

-- Just because—who says you need a special reason?!
+- Just because—who says you need a reason?!

-Even if you can’t bring your entire remote team in, think about connecting remote teams that are local to each other.
-Gather your California team or your New York team a few times per year and share photos with the rest of the company on Slack.
+Even if you can’t bring your entire remote team in, try to connect remote employees who live close to each other.
+Gather your California team or your New York team a few times per year and share photos with the rest of the company.

 Pro Tip!
-As long as we’re talking about photos, we highly recommend using photo icons for Slack and email.
-When you see someone’s face it helps you feel more connected to them when you’re communicating.
-It’s so much more personal than the stock silhouette most email and social platforms use.
+As long as we’re talking about photos, we highly recommend using photo icons in your work chat software and email.
+When you see someone’s face, it helps you feel more connected to them.
+It seems small, we know, but we promise it works wonders.

-Business is personal, and building relationships among your remote workers is critical to developing a high-performing team.
-It may take more intentionality, but it’s doable.
-We know—Traction Tools is a company of remote teams.
+Business is personal, and we wouldn’t want it any other way.
+Building relationships in a remote team may take more intentionality, but you’ll get a happy, productive team in return.
+Trust us—Traction® Tools is 100% remote!
 Hang in there, give it the commitment it deserves, and you’ll see the payoff!